Ph.D. student in psychology

 Hello!

-I am a Ph.D. student at Princeton University, advised by Drs.
+I am a Ph.D. candidate at Princeton University, advised by Drs.
 Natalia Vélez and Tom Griffiths.
-I am interested in the computational cognitive science of human aggregate minds (HAM).
-How do the cognitive properties of each individual human mind and brain create emergent properties of human interactions and group behaviors and how does information from group and interactive settings shape individual cognitive mechanisms.
-How does working together as a group make some computational problems easier and what new computational problems it uniquely imposes?
-I intend to draw insights from diverse academic domains to study these questions, especially psychology, computer science, economics, neuroscience, evolutionary biology, and philosophy.
+I am interested in the computational cognitive science of human aggregated mind (HAM): How can information representations at the level of a collective of human minds emerge from cognitive properties of individual mind?
+My current projects study this phenomenon from two extremities of group size: dyadic interaction of two people and cultural evolution of human society.
+I intend to draw insights from diverse academic domains to study these questions, especially psychology, computer science, economics, neuroscience, evolutionary biology, philosophy, and anthropology.

 Interests